Table of Contents

 Who Needs a Corneal Transplant?

 As we mentioned, corneal transplants are relatively common.
 Every year, thousands of people have them.
-But they aren't benign procedures, and they're not right for every condition.
+But they are not benign procedures, and they are not right for every condition.

 Research from 2017 suggests that most corneal transplants are used to treat two conditions.